-Fear is an understandable emotion in America right now, as we struggle in the midst of COVID-19, the tragic death of George Floyd, the protests that have followed and a plethora of other cultural issues.
+Fear is an understandable emotion in America right now, as we struggle in the midst of COVID-19, rampant division, and a plethora of other cultural issues.

 Unfortunately, fear is an emotion many of us struggle with on a normal day, as it is a natural part of the human experience.

 But what does God's word tell us about fear and worry?
 Bible verses about fear have plenty to say about the topic — and these are words we desperately need right now:

 PSALM 46:1-3 (NIV)

 "God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”